PHASE 3 OF 7

 Can we technically do it?

-Internal experiment, 1-2 hours, one person.
-Test the hardest integration — the piece most likely to kill the idea.
+One person, 1-2 hours.
+Test the hardest integration, the piece most likely to kill the idea.
 Throwaway code is fine.
 You're testing feasibility, not building product.

 2